Personal Favourites /

 I have to agree, as to my personal taste, I have never heard any singer (man, woman, or child) who can challenge that statement, but apart from the great Ella, I couldn’t name a ‘very’ best in any other category.

-The only rule I’ve followed is that I’ve avoided naming the same artist twice in any category, even though I sometimes felt like doing so.
+The only rule I’ve followed is that I’ve avoided naming the same artist twice in any category (such as with several guitar solos), even though I sometimes felt like doing so.

 I also feel more comfortable rating somebody as one of my favourites if I have seen them perform live, as well as hearing their recordings.